richchurcher/a_cloud_of_hexlings/README.md

 ## Elevator pitch

 You are a hexagon.
-You spawn many child-hexes.
+You spawn many hexlings.
 These are your drones.
 You are helpless without them.
 They are helpless without you.
 Together, you must survive the hostile geometric darkness in which you find yourself.